hermanTenuki/goinpy/README.md

-# goinpy - Golang In Python
+# goinpy - Golang In Python Test

 This is a python package, which is made to use Golang functions inside Python code more easily.